 The purpose of this site . . . .

-The only information relating to Stevengraphs and other Victorian silks was in books published between the late 1950's and early 1970's, and these have long ceased to be available, other than as scarce collectors items.
+Apart from recent self published single topic picture books, the only information relating to Stevengraphs and other silk weavings was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as collectors items.

-Whilst some areas, such as Brocklehurst Whiston, are fully catalogued with images of every known woven picture, there are nevertheless previously unrecorded silks yet to be catalogued successfully.
+This comprehensive catalogue of Stevens silks, together with those made by other manufacturers such as J & J Cash, Welch & Lenton, Bollans, and Caldicott etc., are fully supported with scanned images.
+Some areas, such as Brocklehurst Whiston and Cartwright & Sheldon, have images of every known woven picture, whilst in other areas there are nevertheless previously unrecorded silks yet to be catalogued successfully.
 This site will hence inherently grow, both as new titles are discovered, and with contributions of images from YOU, the viewer and user of this site.

 The purpose of the Association is to provide a forum for memebers to learn more about Stevengraphs and to exchange information about them.